wenchaojiang/ev3-Nodejs-bluetooth-Api/README.md

 Currently I only deciphered the control protocol for motors, not sensors.
 If you have any information on the protocol, please help.

 New to nodejs and async world, please feel free to refector my code.

+You can help on testing on various Ev3 firmwares.